-You can only request IPv6 assignments and Autonomous System Numbers through a Sponsoring LIR (a RIPE NCC member).
+You can only request Provider Independent (PI) IPv6 assignments and Autonomous System Numbers through a Sponsoring LIR (a RIPE NCC member).

-Best common practice states that PA address space is the only way to scale the Internet and minimise the number of routes.
+Best common practice states that Provider Aggregatable (PA) address space is the only way to scale the Internet and minimise the number of routes.

 As an End User, you can request independent Internet number resources - IPv6 Provider Independent (PI) address space, Autonomous System (AS) Numbers, an IPv4 IXP assignment or an IPv6 IXP assignment - through a sponsoring LIR (a RIPE NCC member).